Marshlink line: Future

-In 2015, Amber Rudd, Member of Parliament for Hastings, campaigned for electrification to start within the next two years, which planned to reduce times to London from Hastings to 68 minutes, and from Rye to under an hour.
-This would require remodelling Ashford International to connect the Marshlink line to HS1, installing power systems, and adding a grade-separated diversion from Rye to the west, in addition to new trains.
-An alternative proposal was put forward in 2016 that involved bi-modal trains which would not require electrification on the Marshlink line.
-The two level crossings with the A259 have been criticised as being inadequate, and a decision would be required with the Highways Agency, who manage the road, as to what work is required to make the upgrades go ahead.
+In 2015, Amber Rudd, MP for Hastings, campaigned for electrification to start within the next two years, which planned to reduce times to London from Hastings to 68 minutes and from Rye to under an hour.
+This would require remodelling Ashford International to connect the Marshlink line to HS1, installing power systems and adding a grade-separated diversion from Rye to the west, in addition to new trains.
+An alternative proposal was put forward in 2016 that involved bi-mode trains, which would not require electrification of the Marshlink Line.
+The two level crossings with the A259 have been criticised as being inadequate and a decision would be required with the Highways Agency, which manages the road, as to what work is required to make the upgrades go ahead.

 The Marshlink Action Group is a volunteer group set up in 2003 in the interests of passengers using the line.
 The group are concerned about the line's future, particularly the use of Class 171 DMUs.
-They have reported that a high proportion of children and the elderly use the line compared to others in the south east, and a lack of additional rolling stock.
-In 2016, Rudd chaired a working group to look at short and long-term plans for upgrading the Marshlink line, including the potential accommodation of Class 395 rolling stock.
-A report from Network Rail in 2016 suggested that third-rail electrification would cost around £100–250 million, and overhead electrification would cost between £250 and £500 million.
+They have reported that a high proportion of children and the elderly use the line, compared to others in the south-east, and a lack of additional rolling stock.

+In 2016, Rudd chaired a working group to look at short and long-term plans for upgrading the line, including the potential accommodation of rolling stock.
+A report from Network Rail in 2016 suggested that third-rail electrification would cost around £100–250 million and overhead electrification would cost between £250 and £500 million.

 In May 2018, the Department for Transport allocated £200,000 for further electrification design, with the possibility of completion in 2022 when the existing track life-expires.
 This provided the possibility of travelling from Ashford to Hastings in 20 minutes.

 In early 2021, Kent County Council wrote a strategic outline business case (SOBC) to the government for electrifying the line and track changes at Ashford.
-Later that year, Network Rail made two proposals; one with diesel bi-mode trains estimated at £153m – £198m, the other recommending third-rail electrification costed at £434m – £557m.
-An extra platform at Ashford International, 2a, was included in these plans.
+Later that year, Network Rail made two proposals: one with bi-mode trains estimated at £153m-£198m, the other recommending third-rail electrification costed at £434m–£557m; an extra platform at Ashford International (2a) was included in these plans.
 Both proposals required closing the Ore Tunnel for six months.